princeton-sns/TurboDB/deps/README.md

 sudo su
 git clone https://github.com/jl3953/install_everything
 ./ssh_all_nodes_main.py 16 # replace 16 with the number of nodes you spun up.
 ```

-Note: `node-11`, `node-12`, and `node-13` are special and always reserved
+Note: `node-11`, `node-12`, and `node-13` are always reserved
-for running Cicada, the single-machine database serving as the turbo.
+for running Cicada, the single-machine database serving as the turbo,
+and cannot run CockroachDB.